 How to pitch your unreleased song to Spotify

-If you're an independent artist looking to get your songs on the platform, here are some tips on how to pitch your songs to Spotify's editorial team.
+If you're an independent artist looking to get your songs on the platform.

 6 EASY steps to submit music to Spotify editors